 3. Find a quiet location – Record somewhere where you can control the environment.
 Background sounds might be needed in some recording to provide context, but be sure that they dialogue is audible at all times.

-4. Get close to the microphone – but not too close – keeping the microphone a foot away ensures the recording is loud enough and that background sounds do not overpower the voice.
+4. Get close to the microphone – but not too close – keeping the microphone a 4-12 inches away ensures the recording is loud enough and that background sounds do not overpower the voice.
 If you are to close you’ll pick up loud unwanted plosives and proximity effect.
 If you want, you can use a windscreen on the microphone to prevent wind and breathes from distorting the microphone capsule.

 6. Don’t try to capture “The One” – Make several recording and select the best recording.
 Give yourself plenty of options when you’re in the editing phase.

 Both Androids and iPhones have quality mics built into them, but you have to recognize their strengths and limitations.
 The mics on smartphones are omni-directional, meaning they pick up sound 360 degrees around the phone.

 Smartphones are a great way to record your voice for either a podcast or as a voiceover to be inserted in a video.
 If you are recording by yourself, hold the phone a few inches from your mouth or set it on a table next to your script.
 If your recording app shows your levels, be sure to keep to the -12db to -6db range.
 Some apps may show colours on the levels instead of the decibel readout, so make sure that you stay in the green and yellow areas.
 If you go into the red, you are distorting your sound quality.